 During a typical day, you can lose as much as ¾” in height.
 And because there’s only a partial recovery at night, the average adult loses ½” to 2” in height by their senior years.
 Insufficient distance between the vertebrae can result in nerve pressure, which in turn causes pain.
 To make matters worse, very often, the pressure on the discs is not distributed evenly.
 Your discs were not designed to cope with such uneven pressure.
 And sooner or later, it will be too much for them to withstand.
-The solution is to buy the best inversion table.

 The best inversion table can have a huge positive effect on the body, but medical professionals seem to ignore this super-effective equipment.
 Most doctors are too busy treating the symptoms of back pain with treatments like anti-inflammatory medications, electrical stimulation, ultrasound, and cortisone injections.